Associate Professor of Theology and Dean of the Disciples Divinity House; also in the College

 PhD (University of Chicago)

 Kris Culp works in constructive theology.
 She is the author of Vulnerability and Glory: A Theological Account (Westminster John Knox, 2010), one of the first theological works to connect multidisciplinary conversations about environmental and economic vulnerability with theological anthropology and sociality.
 She is the editor of The Responsibility of the Church for Society and Other Essays by H. Richard Niebuhr (2008), which collected Niebuhr’s various writings on ecclesiology and Christian community for the first time.
-Her essays have addressed protest and resistance as theological themes, the use of fiction in theological thinking, feminist and womanist theologies, and about “experience” in contemporary theology.
+Her essays have addressed protest and resistance as theological themes, feminist and womanist theologies, and “experience” in contemporary theology.